 Is it safe to pull your own tooth?

 No!
 Do not attempt to remove your own teeth.
 Always consult a professional and seek the advice of a doctor before trying to remove a tooth.
-Plus, there's a chance it could be saved with a restorative procedure.
+Plus, there's a chance it could be saved.

 How do you pull a tooth without pain?

 Unless you have some oral anaesthetic knocking around the house, chances are that it's going to hurt to pull out an adult tooth.
 This is just one of the many reasons why it's best to visit a dentist.